techtraits/techtraits-blog/_posts/2013-12-04-Setting-Up-Rearview-on-EC2-with-Amazon-RDS.markdown

 	db.default.password="ROOT_USER_PASS"
 {% endcodeblock %}

-We are now ready to run the test suites and verify that everything is in order:
+We are now ready to run the tests and verify that everything is in order:

-{% codeblock Asset Index lang:bash %}
+{% codeblock Running Testcases lang:bash %}

 	./sbt test
 {% endcodeblock %}

 It will download a bunch of dependencies and run tests.
-Will take some time.
-If all is setup and Rearview can connect with the local "rearview_test" db, you will see output indicating that all tests passed.
+This step would take a few minutes.
+If all is well and Rearview can connect to the local "rearview_test" database, you will see output indicating that all tests passed.

-**Note:** This would be a good time to create an AMI with all depencies and Rearview installed.
+**Note:** This would be a good time to create an AMI with all dependencies and Rearview installed.
 Remember to [remove any unwanted ssh keys](http://blog.sendsafely.com/post/59101320815/avoiding-residual-ssh-keys-on-ubuntu-amis) before creating an AMI.

 ### Step 5: Set up RDS and production Rearview database

-Since Rearview can talk with any MySQL database, the easiest setup is to you can create a "rearview" database on the EC2 instance when creating the "rearview_test" database.
-The problem with that approach is that if the instance goes down, you will lose all your monitors and applications from Rearview.
-One approach is to use EBS backed instances so that if the instance goes dowm, the EBS volume can be mounted and the data restored.
+The easiest approach for setting up Rearview would involve creating the production "rearview" database on the same EC2 instance.
+The setup is not fault-tolerant as we'll lose all monitors and applications if the instance goes down for some reason.
+One approach is to use EBS backed instances and mount the EBS volume to restore data if the instance is terminated for some reason.
 I much prefer setting it up with RDS with automatic daily backups turned on.
-This way even if the instance goes down, we can launch another one without manually trying to restore data from EBS volumes.
+That way even if the instance goes down, we can launch another one without manually trying to restore data from EBS volumes.

+With that being said, let's launch an "RDS" instance.
 In AWS console, from services select "RDS" and click launch a DB instance and select "MySQL".
-Select instance type, specify master username and password.
+Select instance type and set master user credentials.

 {% image /assets/images/rearview-setup-rds-setup-1.png alt="Rearview RDS setup 1" class="pimage" width="100%" %}

-Set the default database as "rearview", select the default DB security group, review and launch the instance.
+Next we set the default database as "rearview", select the default DB security group, review and launch the instance.

 {% image /assets/images/rearview-setup-rds-setup-2.png alt="Rearview RDS setup 2" class="pimage" width="100%" %}